tartley/tartley.github.io/posts/new-laptop-time.md

 rank of x4 chips.

-The reason this matters is that access to ranks is interleaved, so multiple ranks can provide access to data at a higher rate than a single rank.
-But in order to take advantage of this, the motherboard must provide a commensurate number of memory access channels.
+The reason this matters is that access to ranks is interleaved, so multiple ranks can provide access to data at multiples of the rate provided by a single rank.
+In order to take advantage of this, the motherboard must provide a commensurate number of memory access *channels*.

 The
-[datasheet for my Gazelle](https://tech-docs.system76.com/models/gaze17/README.html) says the motherboard has two slots for RAM, and supports dual-channel access.
+[datasheet for my Gazelle](https://tech-docs.system76.com/models/gaze17/README.html) says the motherboard has two memory slots, and supports dual-channel access.
-This could be fully utilized by either inserting a single dual-rank module (which is more expensive), or, as in the timeworn heuristic, by inserting two half-sized single rank modules.
+This could be fully utilized by either inserting a single dual-rank module (which is more expensive), or, as in the timeworn heuristic, by inserting two half-sized single rank modules (e.g. two 16GB modules to make 32GB total.)

 ### Clock frequencies and latency